 For better performance you are encouraged to connect entertainment devices to the wired network whenever possible.
 If the device does not have a wired network port, you may use WPA2 Enterprise to access the NextGen Wireless network.

-What network speeds does the NextGen wireless support?
+What network speeds does the Ohio University WiFi support?

-The NextGen Wireless network will offer speeds up to 300 Mbps for devices that support 802.11n.
+The "OHIO University" and eduroam wireless networks will offer speeds up to 300 Mbps for devices that support 802.11n.
 Devices that use the older 802.11a/b/g protocols will also be supported but at a lower speeds.
 Performance, however, depends on many factors such as the capabilities of the wireless device, the location of the system/service you are accessing and the traffic levels at various places along the network path, etc.

 What if my device does not work with “OHIO University” or “OHIO University Guest”?

-The NextGen "OHIO University" wireless connection is secured/encrypted via WPA2 Enterprise.
+The "OHIO University" and "eduroam" wireless connections are secured/encrypted via WPA2 Enterprise.

 The "OHIO University Guest" wireless connection is unencrypted, does not require a login and does not provide access to 'on campus' services like printing, AirMedia and shared network drives.